openjdm/openjdm.github.io/book/decisions_under_pressure.md

 making, proposed that experts use different strategies than novices and that decision making in the real world is different from decision making in a laboratory.
-He interviewed nurses, pilots, software engineers, firefighters, economics professors, and soldiers–all experts in their respective fields–and developed a new theory for expert decision making under time pressure: the Recognition-Primed Decision model.
+He interviewed nurses, pilots, software engineers, firefighters, economics professors, and soldiers –- all experts in their respective fields -– and developed a new theory for expert decision making under time pressure: the Recognition-Primed Decision model.
 This model focuses on the experience of the decision maker, tactics such as intuition and mental simulation, and a decision-making strategy that